autphi/autphi.github.io/_pages/about.md

 ---
-title: "Philosophy on the Spectrum - Home"
+title: "Philosophy on the Spectrum - About"
 layout: homelay
 excerpt: "Philosophy on the Spectrum."
 sitemap: false
-permalink: /home/
+permalink: /about/
 ---

 <!-- We are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
 Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter. -->